 The Social Security Fairness Act is a proposed piece of legislation that aims to eliminate the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO), both of which are designed to reduce benefits for individuals who have worked both in government jobs (where Social Security taxes aren’t paid) and in jobs covered by Social Security.

-- Government Pension Offset (GPO): The GPO affects people who are eligible for a spousal or survivor Social Security benefit but who also receive a pension from a government job.
-The GPO reduces the spousal or survivor benefit by two-thirds of the amount of the government pension.
+Government Pension Offset (GPO): The GPO affects people who are eligible for a spousal or survivor Social Security benefit but who also receive a pension from a government job.
+The GPO lowers spousal or survivor benefit by two thirds the amount of the government pension.

 While these provisions were designed to prevent people from “double-dipping” and receiving more benefits than they earned, they have disproportionately affected people who have worked in government jobs or public service positions, even if they’ve also contributed to Social Security through their private-sector employment.